 Learn the definition of sewing notions and explore our list of sewing notions every sewist should have.

 First: What is the Sewing Notions Definition?

-Sewing notions also refer to the accessories attached to the sewing project, either for decoration or function, such as fasteners, trims, and tapes.
-Almost anything that helps you complete a sewing project can be regarded as a sewing notion!
+It also refers to the accessories attached to the sewing project, either for decoration or function, such as fasteners, trims, and tapes.
+Almost anything that helps you complete a sewing project can be regarded as a sewing notion.